3 Questions to Ask for Better Brand Storytelling

 As consumers, we’re inundated by more than $465 billion a year in total ad spends.
 The amount of money companies are spending to make us feel badly about them is staggering.
-But the real question is, why do companies keep competing for attention using mediocre models when they could play by a very different set of rules?
+But the real question is, why do companies keep competing for attention using mediocre models when they could play by a very different set of rules--and use exciting brand storytelling to pull us in?

 Take T-Mobile—they successfully choreographed multiple flash mobs and captured them in videos that generated nearly 100 million YouTube hits and a 52 percent sales increase.
 Or the CDC’s Zombie Apocalypse blog, which generated 1.2 million new Twitter followers.
 Both of these examples required someone recognizing the value of taking a big marketing risk, thinking creatively, and ultimately, hitting the green light.